E-Commerce KPIs for AI Search — What to Track Beyond Organic

 3. Citation Position

-Where your brand appears in the AI response.
-First mention gets more visibility than fifth.
+Where your brand lands in the AI response.
+First mention is worth far more than fifth - this isn't a small effect.

-How to measure: Track the position of your brand within each cited answer.
-Position 1–3 is high visibility; position 4+ declines sharply.
+How to measure: track the position of your brand within each cited answer.
+Position 1-3 is high visibility; 4+ falls off a cliff.

 Why it matters: AI responses are compressed.
-Users often act on the first 1–3 recommendations.
-Being cited in position 7 is barely better than not being cited.
+People act on the first 1-3 recommendations.
+Being cited in position 7 is barely distinguishable from not being cited at all - don't celebrate a mention without checking where it landed.

 4. Source Coverage

 The number of different AI platforms citing your brand.
-Tracks multi-platform visibility.
+This tracks how diversified your visibility is.

-How to measure: For each tracked query, count how many of the 4 major AI engines (ChatGPT, Perplexity, Claude, Google AI Overviews) cite you.
+How to measure: for each tracked query, count how many of the 4 major engines (ChatGPT, Perplexity, Claude, Google AI Overviews) cite you.

-Why it matters: Different AI engines pull from different sources.
-Being cited by all four indicates strong, cross-platform authority.
-Being cited by only one is fragile — a single platform change can tank your visibility.
+Why it matters: different engines pull from different sources.
+Cited by all four means durable cross-platform authority.
+Cited by only one is fragile - a single platform tweak can wipe you out overnight.
+Concentration is risk.

 5. Sentiment Score

-How AI describes your brand when mentioned.
-Positive, neutral, or negative framing.
+How AI describes your brand when it does mention you - positive, neutral, or negative framing.

 • Positive: "highly recommended," "industry leader," "best for X"